NTIA/sigmf-ns-ntia/ntia-scos.sigmf-ext.md

 ### 1.2 ScheduleEntry Object
 The `ScheduleEntry` object is associated with the SCOS control plane, which is implemented through the use of a RESTful API residing on the sensor, see [SCOS Sensor](https://github.com/NTIA/scos-sensor) and [SCOS Control Plane API Reference](https://ntia.github.io/scos-sensor/).
 A sensor advertises its **capabilities**, among which are **actions** that users can schedule the sensor to do.
 Sensor actions are scheduled by posting a **schedule entry** to the sensor's **schedule**.
 The scheduler periodically reads the schedule and populates a task queue in priority order.
 A **task** represents an action at a _specific_ time.
 Therefore, a schedule entry represents a range of tasks.
 The scheduler continues populating its task queue until the schedule is exhausted.
 When executing the task queue, the scheduler makes a best effort to run each task at its designated time, but the scheduler SHOULD NOT in most cases cancel a running task to start another task, even of higher priority. **priority** is used to disambiguate two or more tasks that are scheduled to start at the same time.

-The `ScheduleEntry` object contains the following name/value pairs:
+`ScheduleEntry` has the following properties:

 |name|required|type|unit|description|
 |----|--------------|-------|-------|-----------|